carlosb1/iota-exercise/README.md

 ## Solution

-- The implementation tries to have a balance between a good design good performance and simplicity
+- The implementation tries to have a balance between a good design good performance and simplicity.
+As a data structure was decided to apply is a preallocated hashmap.
+It permits not collision queries and a constant complexity when it iterates across all the nodes.

 - It follows a clean architecture that it implies the separation among infrastructure, services and domain modules for keeping maintainable code
  (more secure, good testing and easy to understand and improve).
+This structure permits to keep a correct and clean code.

 - following these point:
-   - **simple** The code was done trying to avoid an overdesign (It didn't include builders, extra libraries, too much structures or tests without value) but it tries to be clean.
+   - **simple** The code tries to avoid an overdesign (It didn't include builders, extra libraries, too much structures or tests without value) but with best practices (split responsabilities, useful tests, error abstraction, etc...).
+In the algorithm decisions, we applied a balance efficient-simplicity.

    - **correct** The code applies the Rust patterns like enum errors or traits following the rust practices.
 The project is structured following a Domain Driven Design and Clean architecture to follow SOLID principles and keep the code correct.

    - **efficient** The code tries to be efficient and manteinable.
-To be efficient, It preallocated a Hashmap that it permits and O(1), and it iterates across nodes (O(n)) when it simplies the code.
-I maked this decision for the requirements of N < 10000, It implies that the size of nodes will not be a bottleneck in size or time.
+To be efficient, the hashmap that it permits and O(1), and it iterates across nodes (O(n)).
+The requirements of N < 10000 avoid bottlenecks in memory and time performance.

    - **as close as possible to qualify as production-level software**.
-It includes  gitactions, testing, coverage, small PRs in the githug.
-It tries to keep simple
-(not include clippy, docker or generate doc), and open to add new tools [taiki-e](https://github.com/taiki-e/install-action/tree/main?tab=readme-ov-file)
+It includes  gitactions, testing, coverage, small commits in the gitgub (I did a first PoC and then small commits) but tries to keep it simple (not clippy, docker, versioning, multiplatform or generate doc), but it is open to include any new feature [taiki-e](https://github.com/taiki-e/install-action/tree/main?tab=readme-ov-file)

-- It is possible to some more efficient solutions with some precalculations but in order to be keep the code simple (and with the requirement of N < 10000), they were not done.
+- It is possible to try more efficient solutions (in some cases) with some precalculations but in order to be keep the code simple (and with the requirement of N < 10000), they were not done.
-- Checking the problem, that it is a transaction system, we added some new stadistics like the last_transaction or the most referenced one that they are useful in a real case.
+- Checking the problem, that it is a transaction system, we added some new statistics like the last_transaction or the most referenced one that they are useful in a real case.

 ## Run code